 – Overseeing the review of course proposals in a timely manner, and providing reports (See 3.3 below)

 – Overseeing the review of courses that have been selected for annual alignment in a timely manner, and providing a report by the March deadline (See Program Assistant for yearly deadline)

 See below for a sample subcommittee report.
 The write-up of subcommittee discussions is longer than needed (one paragraph generally suffices), but this is a good example of a thorough report.

-Under extenuating circumstances, the full GEOC may be called upon for an e-vote on the updated proposal if changes are not submitted until after the full GEOC has formally met.
+Under extenuating circumstances, GEOC may be called upon to vote on a proposal via email if business is particularly urgent and a subcommittee was not able to submit a report until after the full GEOC has formally met.